hipe/tmx/myterm/doc/issues/004-principal-algorithms.md

 ## :principal-algorithm-1

+(EDIT: this will likely have changed somewhat by #milestone-8)

 in summary: whenever there is a "state change" in the data stored under this particular adapter node, we try to build and "send" a new image.